Why Swim at the Y?

 - My Child's Progress and Progress CardsAll levels within a program are offered within each time slot.
 Once your child has completed all of the skills in a level they can start to work on the skills in the next level right away.
 A mid-season check-in/meet the swim lesson instructor will also occur.

-Please note the Spring Season of swim lessons are currently running until June 16th, 2019.
-Swim lessons will be on a break starting Monday June 17th, 2019 and will resume with the Summer Season on Monday July 8th, 2019.
+Please note the Summer Season of swim lessons is currently running until August 25th, 2019.
+Swim lessons will be on a break starting Monday August 26th, 2019 and will resume with the Fall Season on Monday September 16th, 2019.

 Swim Lesson Programs